 The United States Department of Education (USDE) requires the state to develop an oversight program to monitor each of its local education agencies (LEAs).
-The Oklahoma State Department of Education (OSDE), Office of Accountability and Assessments, maintains the responsibility for the general supervision of compliance with Federal and State requirements for administering the State required assessments.
+The Oklahoma State Department of Education (OSDE), Office of Assessments maintains the responsibility for the general supervision of compliance with Federal and State requirements for administering the State required assessments.
 In order to be in compliance with both state and federal statute and regulations, AAMP was implemented.

 The academic assessment monitoring focus for the OSDE, in collaboration with the LEAs, is on the improvement of the educational performance for all students in Oklahoma and compliance with regulations as established by the USDE, Title I, Part A.